-The Office of the State Superintendent of Education (OSSE) was established by the Public Education Reform Amendment Act of 2007 to “serve the state education agency and perform the functions of the state education for the District of Columbia.”
-As the District’s state education agency (SEA), OSSE is responsible for administration of most US Department of Education (ED) programs funded by the Elementary and Secondary Education Act of 1965, as amended by the Every Student Succeeds Act, collectively referred to herein as “ESEA.”
+The Office of the State Superintendent of Education (OSSE) was established by the Public Education Reform Amendment Act of 2007 to “serve the state education agency and perform the functions of the state education agency for the District of Columbia.”i As the District’s State education agency (SEA), OSSE is responsible for administration of most U.S. Department of Education (USED) programs funded by the Elementary and Secondary Education Act of 1965, ii as amended by the Every Student Succeeds Act, iii collectively referred to herein as “ESEA.”

 Related Content: Elementary & Secondary Education Act